arangodb/docs/3.8/graphs-custom-pregel.md

 Expects as first parameter a list of name-value-pairs.
 Both members of each pair are evaluated. `first` has to evaluate to a string.
-The following expression are then evaluated in a context where the named variables are assigned to their given values.
-When evaluating the expression `let` behaves like `seq`.
+The following expressions are then evaluated in a context where the named variables are assigned to their given values.
+When evaluating the expression, `let` behaves like `seq`.

 ```js